adnammit/notes/git.md

-git diff master -- foo.txt      diff between your file (staged or not) and the version in master git diff --name-status A..B     name and status of files that differ between branch A and head of B git diff --name-status A...B    name and status of files that differ between branches A and B since they diverged git commit                      prep files to be committed git commit foo                  revert to commit foo
+git diff master -- foo.txt      diff between your file (staged or not) and the version in master git diff --name-status A..B     name and status of files that differ between branch A and head of B git diff --name-status A...B    name and status of files that differ between branches A and B since they diverged git diff -B -w --shortstat A..B just list num of files changed, insertions and deletions between commits

+git commit                      prep files to be committed git commit foo                  revert to commit foo

-# RESET RENAMELIMIT:
+// RESET RENAMELIMIT:
 git config merge.renameLimit 999999
 git config --unset merge.renameLimit

-# CLEAN UP FILES
+// CLEAN UP FILES
 git clean -n -d                 see which files would be removed git clean -f -d                 remove all untracked files that are not in .gitignore

-# BUNDLE BUNDLE WHO'S YOUR BUNDLE?
+// BUNDLE BUNDLE WHO'S YOUR BUNDLE?
-# create:
+// create:
 git bundle create my-repo.bundle HEAD master
-# extract:
+// extract:
 git clone my-repo.bundle <optional dir>

-# PL LOCKING
+// PL LOCKING
-## locks can only be deleted if your branch is merge-aligned with master
-git locks -u                    show your locks git locks -b                    view locks in this branch git locks --update              force remote update of locks
+// locks can only be deleted if your branch is merge-aligned with master git locks -u                    show your locks git locks -b                    view locks in this branch git locks --update              force remote update of locks
 ```

 ### QUICK GUIDE

 * make a new repo: